Northeast Pollinator Partnership – a program to educate agricultural service providers about the biology, importance and conservation of wild bees

 Educational modules:

-1. Diversity of bees in the northeast – In this module we will provide information on the biology, life history, sociality, floral associations, nesting habits, and status of the bees of the Northeast, especially those that play a key role in crop pollination.
+1. Diversity of bees in the northeast – In this module we provide information on the biology, life history, sociality, floral associations, nesting habits, and status of the bees of the Northeast, especially those that play a key role in crop pollination.
 This first module would be foundation-building and would lay the groundwork for the subsequent modules.

-3. Balancing effective pest-management while simultaneously protecting wild pollinators – In this module we will provide up-to-date information on best management practices for herbicide, fungicide, and insecticide use in eastern tree fruit, nut, and berry farms.
-Our goal will be to present the best advice possible to allow growers to simultaneously control crop pests as well as protect pollinator populations in and around agricultural habitats.
-Staff at Cornell’s Pesticide Management Education Program (PMEP), a key partner in this project, will review pesticide recommendations for accuracy and ensure regulatory compliance.
+3. Balancing effective pest-management while simultaneously protecting wild pollinators – In this module we provide up-to-date information on best management practices for herbicide, fungicide, and insecticide use in eastern tree fruit, nut, and berry farms.
+Our goal is to present the best advice possible to allow growers to simultaneously control crop pests as well as protect pollinator populations in and around agricultural habitats.
+Staff at Cornell’s Pesticide Management Education Program (PMEP), a key partner in this project, reviewed pesticide recommendations for accuracy and regulatory compliance.

-4. Quantifying the economic value of wild pollinators – In this module we will provide a framework for examining the economic contribution of wild and managed bees to crop pollination based on data gathered from our work on orchard pollinators over the past 15 years.
-We will discuss factors used to quantify pollinator importance (pollinator abundance x per-visit effectiveness) and we will introduce how one measures these variables in the field.
-We will also discuss how landscape context and management practices impact the abundance of wild and managed pollinators.
+4. Quantifying the economic value of wild pollinators – In this module we provide a framework for examining the economic contribution of wild and managed bees to crop pollination based on data gathered from our work on orchard pollinators over the past 15 years.
+We discuss factors used to quantify pollinator importance (pollinator abundance x per-visit effectiveness) and we introduce how one measures these variables in the field.
+We also discuss how landscape context and management practices impact the abundance of wild and managed pollinators.

 Milestones